How to know when to upgrade or downgrade your credit card

 How do I know if I’m eligible to upgrade or downgrade my credit card?

 There’s no hard-and-fast rule.
-I’d had the Chase Sapphire Preferred® Card for about a year before downgrading, but each credit card issuer has its own policy for determining whether you qualify for an upgrade or downgrade.
+Each credit card issuer has its own policy for determining whether you qualify for an upgrade or downgrade.

-The best way to find out if you’re eligible is to call the number on the back of your card and ask.
+The best way to find out if you’re eligible is to call the issuer and ask.
+Many credit cards have a number listed on the back.

 Generally speaking, credit card issuers may be more willing to accommodate customers whose accounts are in good standing.
 An issuer may look at factors such as your credit reports and scores, payment history, spending habits, debt, income, employment and overall banking relationship.

-What should I watch out for before switching cards?
+What should I watch out for when switching cards?

 Bottom line